Separation Anxiety – When your dog hates being left alone

 1. Consider a training programme

 There are numerous training programmes across the UK which can help to build and boost your pet’s confidence.
-Some use techniques like counter-conditioning and desensitisation whilst others focus more closely on improving dog-owner relationships.
-It can be difficult to decide which style of training to choose (e.g. one-to-one or class based) and what sort of trainer you should pick for your dog’s unique needs.
+Some use techniques like counter-conditioning and desensitisation, whilst others focus more closely on improving dog-owner relationships.

-We’d recommend going to watch a class and meeting the potential trainer without your dog in tow before signing up.
-That way, you’ll get a feel for whether this is the appropriate training style and set-up for your pet and you’ll avoid putting your nervous dog in a situation which may stress them out unnecessarily.
+It can be difficult to decide which style of training to choose (e.g. one-to-one or class-based) and what sort of trainer you should pick for your dog’s unique needs.
+We’d recommend going to watch a class and meet the potential trainer without your dog in tow before signing up.
+That way, you’ll get a feel for whether this is the appropriate training style and set-up for your pet, and you’ll avoid putting your nervous dog in a situation which may stress them out unnecessarily.

 2. Learn the signs of nervousness in your dog

-4. Try a natural calming supplement
+4. Try a calming supplement

 • Column